MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/move-devices-channel-intune.md

 > The policies and configurations covered in this document are based on working best practices.
 It is highly recommended that you review, test, and validate according to the needs of your environment.

 ## Scope
 This article covers recommendations for moving a subset of devices to Current Channel for Microsoft 365 Apps, using Microsoft Intune.
+If you're managing your Microsoft 365 Apps updates through other technologies, refer to the articles on [Configuration Manager](move-devices-channel-configmgr.md), [Group Policies](move-devices-channel-group-policy.md) or [Servicing Profiles](move-devices-channel-servicingprofile.md).

 If you are managing your Microsoft 365 Apps updates through other technologies, please refer to the articles on Intune, Configuration Manager or Servicing Profiles.

 ## Pre-Checks
-Our general recommendation for Microsoft 365 Apps is to direct devices to the Office CDN for updates leveraging Office update policies.
-For Current Channel this is highly recommended, as the update frequency is not on a set schedule, occurs multiple times a month, and offers a shorter support duration.
+Our general recommendation for Microsoft 365 Apps is to direct devices to the Office CDN.
+As Current Channel is receiving updates frequently, not on a set schedule, and multiple times a month, using the Office CDN is even more advised.
 1. Verify that your network allows devices to access the Microsoft CDN directly or through a proxy.
 2. Consider enabling [Delivery Optimization for Microsoft 365 Apps](../delivery-optimization.md) to help reduce the traffic on your internet links.

 ## Implementation
-In this section we will cover the recommended policy settings for managing the update channel and update servicing options for Microsoft 365 Apps using Microsoft Intune.
+In this section, we cover the recommended policy settings for managing the update channel and update servicing options for Microsoft 365 Apps using Microsoft Intune.

 ### Create a security group
 1. Create a new security group in Microsoft Entra ID (previously Azure Active Directory) for Current Channel devices.
 For guidance on this step, refer to [QuickStart: Create a group with members](https://learn.microsoft.com/azure/active-directory/fundamentals/groups-view-azure-portal).